Training-Free Process Rewards for LLM RL

 Important: To use a custom RewardManager, you must set use_reward_loop=False in your config.
 Otherwise, VeRL defaults to the RewardLoopManager and silently bypasses your custom reward manager—a subtle source of bugs.

-RewardLoopManager (Async) — Now Default
+RewardLoopManager (Async) — Now Default:

 class CustomRewardLoopManager: